Radio 4's Thinking Allowed

 Thinking Allowed is a radio discussion programme broadcast on BBC Radio 4 on Wednesday afternoons between 16:00 and 16:30 and repeated between 00:15 and 00:45 on Monday mornings.
 It focuses on the latest social science research and is hosted by Laurie Taylor, who was formerly a Professor of Sociology at the University of York.
 The programme was first broadcast in 1998.

-For details of the winners of the ethnography prize click here
+See below for details of the winners of the ethnography prize.

 Occasionally, special editions of the programme are produced in co-operation with the Open University and you can find out more about these on the Open University website.